ElisabethHuhn/ArchitectureTemplate/README.md

 This project is a specific example of using the template as a starting point.

 In particular, it is for an interview with Fetch.
 It is located in as a branch on my Architectural Template App Repository https://github.com/ElisabethHuhn/ArchitectureTemplate/tree/fetchrewards

+I use Android Studio to build and run this branch in the emulator

 # Discussion